 A climax ecology is somewhat boring.
 A certain level of disruption (a tree falls in the jungle) increases biodiversity by allowing pioneer species to flourish.
 Mined-out areas, as long as they are limited in terms of the percent of an area that is mined, are ripe for colonization by pioneer species followed by a sequence, that eventually leads back to a climax ecology.
 The question is not whether to mine or not mine but rather what percent to mine and how much to leave.

 As I said at the outset, the devil is in the detail.
 Instead of thinking 'bottom trawling' when we hear 'nodule mining' we should look at the detail and the opportunities and ways of benefiting from the nodule mining.
-It would likely be too expensive to pump water and sediment from the deep ocean to stimulate a plankton bloom in mid ocean deserts and to reap the benefits that would follow from this.
-Instead, we can catch a ride on a commercial operation that gets its finance from the sale of nodules to create an oasis in the ocean desert.
+It would likely be too expensive to pump water and sediment from the deep ocean just to stimulate a plankton bloom in mid ocean deserts and to reap the benefits that would follow from this.
+It is a different story if we can catch a ride on a commercial operation that gets its finance from the sale of nodules to create an oasis in the ocean desert.

 I would think that an initial experiment would be to suck up bottom water with the fine particulate material from the abyss and spray it on to the surface of the ocean for a month or two to see what develops.
 This should be done from a surface ship that can maintain its geographical position.
 The surface of the ocean is always moving so the surface water will be flowing past a stationary ship.
 The bottom material will not be discharged into the same water but into a moving stream.
 Samples should then be taken along the discharge stream to see what develops.
 I bet it will be a succession starting with phytoplankton and small filter feeders and ending with fish and even marine mammals.